graelo/xrust/README.md

 Each image can be used on a Linux or macOS host and is dedicated to cross-compiling to some target.

-Rust 1.51 is the release currently used.
+The Rust release is indicated by a tag attached to the image.
+For instance,

+    u0xy/linux-armv5:rust-1.42.0

-The images are derived from those of the awesome [Dockcross project](https://github.com/dockcross/dockcross), simply adding `rustup`, `cargo`, and some cross-compile target configured and ready to go.
+The images are derived from those of the awesome [Dockcross project](https://github.com/dockcross/dockcross), simply adding `rustup` with the "minimal" profile, `cargo`, and the cross-compile target configured and ready to go.

 All available targets are listed in the [table](#targets-table) below.

+This was tested to run on linux-amd64, macOS with Docker for Mac on both Intel and M1 platforms.

 ## Usage